timewh/helloworld/index.md

    wrgck [num] [pre_name] [pos_name]
    write gclk xdc to g_fp![1:12]
    between the pre_name and pos_name is "p/n".
-   start from 1,if the num > 100, represent the vuls440,else is lx.
+   start from 1,if the num start from 101, represent the vuls440,else is lx.
 ```

 ## (5) insert